 Assistant Referee Signals- The Complete Guide

 The last signal that an assistant referee has to make is when a foul is committed on the pitch.
-When this happens he or she must immediately raise their flag and when the foul is committed out of the referee’s vision or has to do so in such a way so that the main referee can see the flag.
+When this happens, they must immediately raise their flag, and when the foul is committed out of the referee’s vision, they have to do so in such a way that the main referee can see the flag.

 In other situations, the assistant referee has to wait until the main referee wants their opinion on a situation or if they are asked if they saw what foul was committed and by which player if the referee did not see it.